mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - TODO!!!

 ### Login Page
 - Let's build out the login page.
 Login/logout functionality won't work until we get to the backend, but we build the actual page here.
+We also add a package called `vue-sonner` which shows little "toast" messages notifying the user when they've successfully logged in/out.
 - `cd ~/app/frontend`
 - `npx ui-thing@latest add vee-input form vue-sonner` -> hit `y` when asked about installing dependencies
 - `touch pages/login.vue`